octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterInterop/course.md

 ### Michelson types and annotations

-Michelson types consist of _or_'s and _pair_'s, combined with field annotations.
-Field annotations add contraints on a Michelson type, for example a _pair_ of _(pair (int %foo) (string %bar))_ will only work with the exact equivalence or the same type without the field annotations.
+Michelson types consist of *or*s and *pair*s, combined with field annotations.
+Field annotations add contraints on a Michelson type, for example a \_pair* of *(pair (int %foo) (string %bar))\_ will only work with the exact equivalence or the same type without the field annotations.

 For example, the following _pair_